MarcGrol/microgen/README.md

 - As an administrator: Add cyclists to a tour (2)
 - As an administrator: Add etappes to a tour (3)
 - As an administrator: Publish dayly result of etappes and calculate scores for cyclists and gamblers (4)
+- As an administrator: Keep tracj of everything that has happened within the system (5)
 - As a gambler: Create a profile (21)
 - As a gambler: Compose your own team of cyclists for a particular year (22)
 - As a gambler: View scores of my cylists (23)